AxelUser/blog/content/006-how-to-get-status-of-mongodb-operation/index.md

 date: "2022-04-20"
 tags:
 - "MongoDB"
-title: "How to get status of MongoDB operation"
+title: "Checking MongoDB Operation Status: A Simple Guide"
-preview: "Simple solution for polling status of long-running MongoDB queries."
+preview: "Learn how to easily check the status of your MongoDB operations with this step-by-step guide."
 draft: false
 ---

-Sometimes you may need to inspect the status of a running DB query.
-It may be a profiling or even some part of polling mechanism for asynchronous operations.
-My case was the second one, let's discuss details and implementation.
+When working with databases, it's not uncommon to inspect the status of a running query, whether it's for profiling purposes or as part of a polling mechanism for asynchronous operations.
+In this blog post, we'll explore how to use MongoDB's $currentOp stage to retrieve information about running queries and how to use this functionality to store the status of running operations.

+## Background
-My intention was to make a background service, that handles data-retention.
-Not going much in details, but it should handle multiple requests and should be tolerant to failures during deletion handling.
-That's why it should store states of running operations, which may be checked during failure recovery or regular reboot/deployment.
+My use case involves building a background service that handles data retention.
+The service should be able to handle multiple requests and be tolerant to failures during deletion handling.
+To achieve this, I need to store the states of running operations so that they can be checked during failure recovery or regular reboot/deployment.

-A good way to receive requests is using some message broker, for example Kafka.
-Service will receive messages with `JobId` and condition which data to delete.
-After deletion is completed, service will commit message.
-If service will be restarted or fails - it will receive the uncommitted message again.
+To receive requests, I'll use a message broker like Kafka.
+The service will receive messages with a `JobId` and a condition specifying which data to delete.
+After the deletion is completed, the service will commit the message.
+If the service is restarted or fails, it will receive the uncommitted message again.

+## Solution
-Straightforward solution is to store state in another MongoDB collection, but I thought that it may be redundant.
-The only need of that state is to tell if operation was completed, and if not - is it running or failed.
+A straightforward solution is to store the state in another MongoDB collection.
+However, storing the state may be redundant since the only need for that state is to tell if the operation was completed, and if not, whether it is running or failed.

-Most of the databases with which I've dealt has special tables or views with information about all running queries.
-MongoDB is not an exception, it has special query [db.currentOp()](https://www.mongodb.com/docs/manual/reference/method/db.currentOp/), which returns document with all running queries.
+Most of the databases I've worked with have special tables or views with information about all running queries, and MongoDB is no exception.
+It has a special query called [db.currentOp()](https://www.mongodb.com/docs/manual/reference/method/db.currentOp/) that returns a document with information about all running queries.

-This API have limitations, caused by MongoDB specifics, so there's a more modern way of retrieving running queries - [$currentOp](https://www.mongodb.com/docs/manual/reference/operator/aggregation/currentOp/) stage for aggregation pipeline.
-It works as regular stage and can be combined with other aggregation features, like projection, grouping, etc. So, we will stick with this one.
+However, this API has limitations caused by MongoDB specifics.
+So, there's a more modern way of retrieving running queries: the [$currentOp](https://www.mongodb.com/docs/manual/reference/operator/aggregation/currentOp/) stage for the aggregation pipeline.
+It works like a regular stage and can be combined with other aggregation features like projection and grouping.
+I'll use this approach for my solution.

-There are several things to mention.
+There are several things to keep in mind:

-Firstly, aggregation pipeline with this stage should be run on `admin` collection - you need a special user to access it via your application.
+1. The aggregation pipeline with this stage should be run on the `admin` collection, and you need a special user to access it via your application.

-Secondly, this command returns operation that are started on specific MongoDB node.
-I've got sharded cluster, and I need to run `$currentOp` on the router, that started specific delete operation.
-It's also not a big deal - you can run this query against all routers in parallel and check if any has it.
+2. This command returns operations that are started on a specific MongoDB node.
+If you're using a sharded cluster like we are, you need to run `$currentOp` on the router that started the specific delete operation.
+It's not a big deal, though; you can run this query against all routers in parallel and check if any have it.

-The last thing is that you need to distinguish delete operations stated by your service from normal operations.
-In my case all those data-retention tasks has `JobId`, which is a unique key for operation.
-All I need is a way to mark MongoDB queries with this key.
+3. You need to distinguish delete operations started by your service from normal operations.
+In our case, all data retention tasks have a `JobId`, which is a unique key for the operation.
+All we need is a way to mark MongoDB queries with this key.

-If we look through the output format for `$currentOp`, we will notice that it has a [comment](https://www.mongodb.com/docs/manual/reference/command/currentOp/#mongodb-data-currentOp.command) field, which can be attached when command is started.
-Some queries (e.g `find`) support [$comment](https://www.mongodb.com/docs/manual/reference/operator/query/comment/) operator, but the most universal way to pass a comment is to run a query via [database command](https://www.mongodb.com/docs/manual/reference/command/#database-commands).
-With this API we can run [delete command](https://www.mongodb.com/docs/manual/reference/command/delete/#mongodb-dbcommand-dbcmd.delete).
+If we look through the output format for `$currentOp`, we'll notice that it has a [comment](https://www.mongodb.com/docs/manual/reference/command/currentOp/#mongodb-data-currentOp.command) field that can be attached when a command is started.
+Some queries (e.g., `find`) support the [$comment](https://www.mongodb.com/docs/manual/reference/operator/query/comment/) operator, but the most universal way to pass a comment is to run a query via a [database command](https://www.mongodb.com/docs/manual/reference/command/#database-commands).
+With this API, we can run the delete command and pass the `JobId` into the comment field.

+## Example
-Alright, let's try some MongoDB shell.
+Now, let's look at some MongoDB shell examples.

+### Starting delete operation with "JobId"

-Now when we start the delete operation we can pass `JobId` into comment:
+To pass `JobId` into the comment when we start the delete operation, we can use the following command:
 ```js
 db.runCommand({
     "delete": "Events",